Growing Lavender: Easy-Care Tips for a Fragrant Garden

 - Once the cutting has developed a strong root system, usually within a couple of months, you can transplant it into a larger pot to grow more before planting directly into the garden.

 To preserve garden blooms, you can harvest and dry the flowers with ease.
-Here’s how to do it.
+It’s quite easy to do and a wonderful way to enjoy those fragrant flowers.

 Ways to Use Dried Lavender